uh-manoa-meteorites/uh-manoa-meteorites.github.io/index.md

 <img src="./images/searchBarSearch.png">

-Click on any card display further information or even add the opportunity to the list (must be logged in to add the event).
+Click on any card display further information or even add the opportunity to the list and share to social media (must be logged in to add/share the opportunity).